Q&A: My West Hampstead

 What makes West Hampstead unique?

-You have a day off to spend in West Hampstead, what do you do?
+You have a day off to spend where you live, what do you do?

-If you were the editor of the Ham&High, what would you focus on?
+If you were Ham&High editor, what would you focus on?

-Who is the most inspiring person you’ve met?
+Who is the most inspiring person you’ve ever met?